edd34r/GameJolt-FNF-Integration-Psych-Engine-recovered/README.md

         }
 ```

-This is for making the game to save the GameJolt user, Token and if you enable the leaderboardToggle in GAmeJoltLogin state in game
+This is for making the game to save the GameJolt user, Token and if you enable the leaderboardToggle in GameJoltLogin state in game

 # SETUP (TOASTS):